JnaneshPrabhu/easy-mailer/README.md

 ## Installation

-Dillinger requires python3 and above to run.
+Easy mailer requires python3 and above to run.
 Python 2 compatible but not tested.

 Install the package via pip.